People come and go. Community stays.

 to build up our community?

-Residents gain Veritas' ongoing support to lead and drive health, education and wealth programs – from resident weight loss, fitness, job training, and early childhood development – and community priorities for a better life.
+Veritas' ongoing mission is to drive health, education and wealth improvements – from weight loss, fitness, job training, and early childhood development – by the shared community priorities each neighborhood desires for a better life.

 Community Sparkplugs Spotlight: Dallas, Texas